idlrl/flare/tutorial/simulator.md

 * Similarly, the agent always produces a list of actions instead of a single action every step.
 The actions can be in different forms, e.g., sentences, movements, etc. We expect the simulator to take a list of actions and step forward.
 * After each stepping, the simulator could return a list of rewards, because generally the environment gives multiple reward signals to the agent.
 The algorithm/model will decide how to exploit the various rewards (e.g., linear combination, weighting, independent training, etc).
 * It is critical to ensure that the gameover status returned by `step` only indicates death/failure of the agent, but not timeout.
 Death/failure and timeout should be strictly differentiated from each other.
 * It is suggested that the simulator *preprocesses* the input data and *postprocesses* the output data for the agent.
-The agent will take the inputs as is and produce outputs using the model as is.
-For example, if the input is an uint8 image, then the simulator should return a normalized image divided by 255.
+The agent will take the inputs as is and produce outputs from its model as is.
+For example, if the input is an uint8 image, then the simulator should divide it by 255 in order for the data to fall in a reasonable range.
 Another example is that if the simulator returns a sentence as an input, then it should first convert it to a sequence of IDs by looking up the dictionary.
-If the agent speaks by outputting a sequence of IDs, then the simulator should convert it to a string by reversely looking up the dictionary.
+On the other hand, if the agent speaks by outputting a sequence of IDs, then the simulator should convert it to a string by reversely looking up the dictionary.